survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ![madge](images/madge.png)

 [madge](https://www.npmjs.com/package/madge) is another independent tool that can output a graph based on module input.
-The graph output is useful if you want to understand the dependencies of your project in greater detail.
+The graph output allows you to understand the dependencies of your project in greater detail.

 ## Conclusion